Daktchi/Rust-beginner-projects/Todo_List_CLI/README.md

-# DICE ROLLER CLI IN RUST
+# TODO LIST CLI IN RUST

 A todo list that you can create list and add in each list todo elements.
 Showing todo elements in a list